6,622,053 unique visits

 17a

-Pruinosity of ocellar triangle extends beyond that of the orbital bristles.
-Orbital bristles well forward of anterior ocellus.
+Pruinosity of ocellar triangle extends beyond that of the orbital setae.
+Orbital setae well forward of anterior ocellus.

 b

-Pruinosity of ocellar triangle does not extend as far as that of the orbital bristles.
-Orbital bristles well forward of anterior ocellus.
+Pruinosity of ocellar triangle does not extend as far as that of the orbital setae.
+Orbital setae well forward of anterior ocellus.

 (printable version)